 While there is some wiggle room for modifications, you could end up voiding the warranty if you don’t maintain your Jeep correctly.
 These actions may cause you to be denied warranty coverage for certain items but won’t void the entire warranty:

-- Installing aftermarket accessories
+- Installing aftermarket accessories or a lift kit

-- Using non-Chrysler parts, additives, or materials
+- Using non-Mopar parts, additives, or materials

-- Applying protection or rustproofing products
+- Applying rustproofing products

-- Using a non-Chrysler approved refrigerant
+- Using a non-Mopar approved refrigerant

 On the other hand, some modifications could void the entire warranty coverage.
 If you change or tamper with the odometer, you will lose your warranty.
 The only time this is permitted is if the repair technician does it while following all of the legal guidelines.
 You also can’t attach a device to your Jeep that disconnects the vehicle’s odometer.